PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Our Method:

 \subsection{Transition Transformer}

 We propose a transformer-based network architecture that can learn the action-state correlation and generate planning sequences.
 The overview of this architecture is shown in Figure~\ref{fig:framework}.
-We introduce some critical design choices that assist in learning cross-modal correspondence and, more importantly, improve the accuracy of generated planning sequences.
-These choices include cross-modal transformer architecture, attention mechanism-causal attention~\cite{radford2018improving} vs. full attention~\cite{devlin2018bert} for each transformer and the supervision scheme.
 Our design choices are explained in detail below.